johnmorehouse/EC330_UrbanEcon/README.md

 ## Lectures

 After each lecture, I will post the slides below.
-I will post both a `.html` version and `.pdf` version of the slides -- the html requires an internet connection to use.
-With the pdf slides, you won't be able to view embedded interactive plots, but everything else should still work.
+I will post both a `.html` version and `.pdf` version of the slides -- the `.html` requires an internet connection to use.
+With the `.pdf` slides, you won't be able to view embedded interactive plots, but everything else should still work.

 - __Week 1:__ _Intro & Review_